 - Wait for the PS5 to complete the formatting process.
 This should only take a few moments, depending on the size and speed of the drive.

-Once the formatting is complete, the external drive is ready to be used for storing PS4 games, apps, and other media files.
+Once the formatting is complete, the external drive is ready for storing PS4 games, apps, and other media files.

 Step 4: Managing Game Data on the External Drive